Peace in the Home is a pleasant sounding concept, but it is so much more than that.

-Robert is a graduate of Gordon-Conwell Theological Seminary, and holds Master of Divinity and Master of Arts in Counseling degrees.
+A graduate of Gordon-Conwell Theological Seminary, Robert holds Master of Divinity and Master of Arts in Counseling degrees.
 While at GCTS, Robert took an academic interest in the etiology of male effeminacy and the clinical history of gender disorders, in particular male homosexuality.

-With his wife, Melissa, Robert speaks at marriage retreats, parenting workshops, and single parents’ support gatherings.
-Robert and Melissa continue to counsel engaged couples (men and women) in order to prepare them for an amazing, God-honouring marriage.
+With his wife, Melissa, Robert speaks at marriage retreats, parenting workshops, and support gatherings for single mums and dads.

 (If you are visiting this site for the first time, please read the springboard article, “The Road Ahead” which explains Robert’s motivation for blogging.)